Updated · Dec 03, 2022

 In history, one thing leads to another.
 Blockchain is the same.
 A block follows each block.
 Until the invention of the time machine, no one can tamper with the past.
 The same goes for the blockchain.
 If someone interferes with a block, they would have to alter every following one.
 Also known as the butterfly effect.

 What is more, to break the immutability, one has to convince 51% of the network to alter a block.
-Imagine how hard this is since, at the time of writing, there are at least 9735 nodes in the Bitcoin blockchain network.
+Imagine how hard this is since, in 2021, there are at least 11,393 nodes in the Bitcoin blockchain network.
 And their number continues to grow, despite that mining will cease once all bitcoins have been mined.

 Limited Supply of Bitcoins